Data protection declaration

 Use of your email address for mailing of newsletters

 We use your email address outside of contractual processing exclusively to send you a newsletter for our own marketing purposes, if you have explicitly agreed to this.
 The processing will be carried out on the basis of art.
-6 (1) lit. a GDPR with your consent.
+6 (1) lit. a GDPR (DSGVO) with your consent.
 You can withdraw your consent at any time without affecting the legality of the processing carried out with your consent up to the withdrawal.
-You can unsubscribe from the newsletter at any time using the relevant link in the newsletter or by contacting us.
-Your email address will then be removed from the distributor.
+You can terminate the receipt of our newsletter at any time, i.e. revoke your consent.
+A link to cancel the newsletter can be found at the end of each newsletter.
+We may save the submitted email addresses for up to two years based on our legitimate interests before we delete them to provide prior consent.
+The processing of this data is limited to the purpose of a possible defense against claims.
+An individual request for cancellation is possible at any time, provided that at the same time the former existence of a consent is confirmed.

 Processing is carried out on the basis of § 15 (3) TMG (Telemedia Act) as well as art.
 6 (1) lit. f GDPR due to our justified interest in the purposes above.